danafaye/WindowsAPIAbuseAtlas/NTDLL/NtLoadDriver/README.md

 ## 🐛 Malware & Threat Actors Documented Abusing NtLoadDriver

 ### **Ransomware**
+ - DOGE "Big Balls" Ransomware

 ### **Commodity Loaders & RATs**
+ - PurpleHaze
+ - HiddenGh0st
+ - EDR Killers (generally)

 ### **APT & Threat Actor Toolkits**
-Dixie-Playing Bootkit
+ - Dixie-Playing Bootkit

 ### **Red Team & Open Source Tools**
+ - Backstab
+ - Game cheats & anti-cheat software (generally)

 > **Note:** This list isn’t exhaustive.
-Many modern malware families and offensive security tools use `NtLoadDriver` for stealth and evasion.
+It's likley more malware families and offensive security tools use `NtLoadDriver`.
 As awareness grows, expect even more to adopt it.

 ## 📎 `NtLoadDriver` and Friends
 `NtLoadDriver` is the classic move for loading kernel drivers, but it’s not the only game in town.
 Attackers often take a detour through the Service Control Manager (SCM), using APIs like `CreateService` and `StartService` to install and launch driver services instead.
 This lets them load drivers without touching `NtLoadDriver` directly, often with more persistence and flexibility.